It was one of those emails that ignites an immediate sense of excitement.

 A few things to be aware of:

-You might be able to exchange the prize for another product of equal value, but not always – so if you’re not interested in the destination or can’t make the dates, don’t bother entering the competition.
+If you can’t take the prize, you may be able to exchange it for another product of equal value, but not always.
+If you’re not interested in the destination or can’t make the dates, it’s probably not worth entering the competition.
 If you win it and don’t take the prize, the company probably won’t offer it to someone else.
 You’d just be stopping someone being able to accept the prize!